coqui-ai/STT/doc/BUILDING_DotNet.rst

 .. code-block:: bash

-   bazel build --workspace_status_command="bash native_client/bazel_workspace_status_cmd.sh" -c opt --config=cuda --copt=/arch:AVX --copt=/arch:AVX2 //native_client:libdeepspeech.so
+   bazel build --workspace_status_command="bash native_client/bazel_workspace_status_cmd.sh" -c opt --config=cuda --copt=/arch:AVX --copt=/arch:AVX2 //native_client:libstt.so

 Be patient, if you enabled AVX/AVX2 and CUDA it will take a long time.
-Finally you should see it stops and shows the path to the generated ``libdeepspeech.so``.
+Finally you should see it stops and shows the path to the generated ``libstt.so``.

 Using the generated library
 ---------------------------

-As for now we can only use the generated ``libdeepspeech.so`` with the C# clients, go to `native_client/dotnet/ <https://github.com/mozilla/DeepSpeech/tree/master/native_client/dotnet>`_ in your DeepSpeech directory and open the Visual Studio solution, then we need to build in debug or release mode, finally we just need to copy ``libdeepspeech.so`` to the generated ``x64/Debug`` or ``x64/Release`` directory.
+As for now we can only use the generated ``libstt.so`` with the C# clients, go to `native_client/dotnet/ <https://github.com/coqui-ai/STT/tree/master/native_client/dotnet>`_ in your STT directory and open the Visual Studio solution, then we need to build in debug or release mode, finally we just need to copy ``libstt.so`` to the generated ``x64/Debug`` or ``x64/Release`` directory.